ovvio-io/ovvio2/README.md

 A single user generates a bunch of usage data (events), also called analytics data.
 This is a logs repository and contains log messages rather than records.

-This repository is available both

 ## Workspace Creation

 When a client creates a new workspace, it'll locally create a new workspace record, a new workspace repository, and start adding contents to it.
 It'll then blindly try to sync everything in no particular order.

-The sever, however, will deny all access to the non-existing workspace repository until the workspace record had been sync'ed to it, effectively granting 'create' permissions.
-This enables us, the operators, to effectively log the creation before actually accepting any data.
+The server, however, will deny all access to the non-existing workspace repository until the workspace record had been sync'ed to `/sys/dir`, effectively granting 'create' permissions.
+This enables us, the operators, to log the creation before actually accepting any data.

 The client isn't bothered by all of this, it'll just wait happily for everything